 Sewing

-- If you’re not sure how to sew buttonholes, be sure to check your sewing machine manual.
-The process will vary from one machine to another.
+- If youโre unsure how to sew buttonholes, just take a look at your sewing machine manual.
+The process can differ from one machine to another.

 Good luck with your sewing project!